 2. Artal R: The role of exercise in reducing the risks of gestational diabetes mellitus in obese women.
 Best Pract Res Clin Obstet Gynaecol 29 (1):123–4132, 2015.

 Fetal syphilis in utero can cause fetal death, congenital malformations, and severe disability.

-Routine prenatal care includes screening tests for these infections at the first prenatal visit.
+Routine prenatal care includes screening tests for HIV infection, hepatitis B, and syphilis and, if < 25 years, for chlamydial infection and gonorrhea at the first prenatal visit.
 Syphilis testing is repeated during pregnancy if risk continues and at delivery for all women.
 Pregnant women who have any of these infections are treated with antimicrobials.

 Treatment of bacterial vaginosis, gonorrhea, or chlamydial infection may prolong the interval from rupture of the membranes to delivery and may improve fetal outcome by decreasing fetal inflammation.

-Giving zidovudine or nevirapine to pregnant women with HIV infection reduces risk of transmission by two thirds; risk is probably lower (< 2%) with a combination of 2 or 3 antivirals (see Human Immunodeficiency Virus (HIV) Infection in Infants and Children : Prevention).
+Zidovudine or nevirapine is given to pregnant women with HIV infection.
+This treatmentreduces risk of HIV transmission to the fetus by two thirds; risk is probably lower (< 2%) with a combination of 2 or 3 antivirals.
 These drugs are recommended despite potential toxic effects in the fetus and woman.